PTOYMatrix/ptoymatrix-testnet-client-members-only-/README.md

 ![banner](docs/images/PTOY-logo.jpg)

-**WARNING**: This software is still under development (beta), may under go breaking changes as we get better.
+**WARNING**: This software is still under development (beta), may undergo breaking changes as we get better.

 ## Overview

 This is a client framework for building applications connecting to PTOY testnet blockchain.

 The goal of the ptoy-testnet-client is to allow developers to easily create and test applications within the PTOY Network (testnet) without having to recreate common blockchain functionality.
-We visualize the SDK as the stand alone nodejs package to build blockchain applications on top of PTOY Network (testnet).
+We visualize the SDK as the standalone nodejs package to build blockchain applications on top of PTOY Network (testnet).

 _Note: For now the ptoy-testnet-client only exists in javascript as nodejs module, which means developers can develop modules in Nodejs using this SDK.
 In the future, we expect that the SDK to be implemented in other programming languages._